-BEFORE ME, the undersigned authority, this day personally appeared, , City of Pensacola and, uses and purposes therein mentioned, an official seal of said City of Pensacola, and t deed of said City of Pensacola. d that they a he said instru iffixed thereto the ment is the act and WITNESS my hand and official seal this day of , 2018.
+BEFORE ME, the undersigned authority, this day personally appeared, City of Pensacola and, Clerk, City of Pensacola, respectively, to me known to be the persons described in and who executed the foregoing instrument, and they severally acknowledged the execution thereof to be their free act and deed as such officers for the uses and purposes therein mentioned, and official seal of said City of Pensacola, and t deed of said City of Pensacola. d that they a he said instru affixed thereto the ment is the act and WITNESS my hand and official seal this day of , 2018.
 (NOTARIAL SEAL)